 Clawface is a top-down, isometric twin-stick shooter built on Unity® software and written in C#.
-The game is set for release on March 8, 2018 on Steam for Windows.
+The game released on March 8, 2018 on Steam for Windows, Mac OS, and Linux.

 Developed from January 2017 to March 2018 (14 months) by a team of 15.